sagargouda/React-learnings/Day2/notes.md

     => okay , when we install our bundler parcel , it also has dependecies , and those dependecies has their own dependcies so this is known as transitive dependecies and none of them is garbage eveything we need.

 26) how would npm know what dependcies parcel have ?
-    => basicallly when i do npm install parcel , npm reads package.json file of parcel and fetches it's dependcy and instlls them in node modules and process is recursive and package-lock.json maintains specific versions of each installed dependency.
+    => basically when i do npm install parcel , npm reads package.json file of parcel and fetches it's dependcy and installs them in node modules and process is recursive and package-lock.json maintains specific versions of each installed dependency.

 27) how many package.json we have in our project ?
     => not 1 ,the main one is root of my project how many depedncies we have that many package.json and there you can see dependcies parcel using and got there and check that package.json and you seee that package.json file and dependceies